What is ultrasonography?

 Please do not bring valuables such as jewelry and credit cards.

-- It is very important to arrive with a full bladder.
+- It is very important to arrive for the test with a full bladder.
 This allows the technologists and radiologist to view the bladder while it is full and after it has been emptied.

 - You may be asked to change into a hospital gown.